christophe-gouel/RECS/README.md

 **RECS**

 A solver for nonlinear, dynamic, stochastic, rational expectations equilibrium models.

 Christophe Gouel <christophe.gouel@grignon.inra.fr>

-To use the solver you must
+To use the solver you have to

 1. Install the CompEcon toolbox (see Dependencies), see CompEcon installation instructions and do not forget to create the mex files.
 2. Add the solver folder to the Matlab path.